utsab043/react/README.md

 To run the code:

-First clone this repo in your local device using "git clone"<br>
+-First clone this repo in your local device using "git clone"<br>
-Then open the terminal and type "npm i"<br>
+-Then open the terminal and type "npm i"<br>
-Lastly type "npm run dev" in terminal<br>
+-Lastly type "npm run dev" in your terminal<br>